CDiala/CDiala/README.md

-# Hi there 👋 it's Chibuzo, your go-to programmer 😉
+# Hi there 👋 I'm Chibuzo, your go-to programmer 👨‍💻

 - 🌱 I’m currently improving my JavaScript and Python skills by buiding projects and solving coding challenges.
 - 👯 I’m looking to collaborate on open source projects, or any interesting project.